A Woman of Worth is worth celebrating!

 Through the Women of Worth program, Points of Light and L'Oréal Paris recognize, celebrate and support women who make a beautiful difference in their communities.

-For exceptional commitment to service, each of the ten honorees will receive a $10,000 grant to donate to her most cherished cause.
-In addition, one honoree selected during the open online vote in will receive an additional $25,000 grant.
-Each honoree will also receive a trip to New York City in December 2013 to be recognized at a special celebration.
+For exceptional commitment to service, each of the ten honorees received a $10,000 grant to donate to her most cherished cause.
+In addition, one honoree selected during the open online vote received an additional $25,000 grant.
+Each honoree received a trip to New York City in December 2013 to be recognized at a special celebration.

 Our 2013 Honorees are granting wishes of those who are terminally ill, advocating for victims of domestic and sexual abuse, providing applicable life skills to those disenfranchised, teaching others how to become more civically engaged and bringing a level of awareness to mental health issues.
 Discover their stories … and be inspired to create your own.

 Susan Garcia Trieschmann - Evanston, Ill.

 A longtime volunteer and entrepreneur, Susan drew from her experience to create Curt’s Café.
 At the nonprofit restaurant, at-risk youths – many of them ex-offenders considered to be unemployable – learn job and life skills through hands-on training.
 The work gives them a chance to redefine themselves and feel at home again in their community.
 Young people receive high levels of personal and professional support while working at Curt’s Café and ongoing mentoring once they take new jobs or return to school.